swetha-105/netflix_mysql_project/README.md

 FROM netflix
 GROUP BY listed_in;
 ```
-### 10. Find each year and the average numbers of content release by India on netflix.
-+ return top 5 year with highest avg content release !
+### 10. Find each year and the average numbers of content release by India on netflix.Return top 5 year with highest avg content release !
 ```sql
 SELECT
     country,